Sneethan/the-seekret/cli/README.md

-# JobBot - CLI Version
+# The Seekret - CLI Version

 The CLI version of JobBot is a lightweight command-line tool that monitors SEEK job listings and delivers notifications through Discord webhooks.